 Stress has become a very normal part of our lives, and this is especially true in the workplace.
 It has almost become an expectation that we will feel stress while at work.
-Some people even think that if their jobs are not stressful, they aren’t worthwhile.
+Some people even make the mistake of thinking if their jobs are not stressful, they aren’t worthwhile.

 Studies of IT and accounting workers by researchers at the University of California at Irvine found that employees switched their focus from one project to another about every 10.5 minutes.
 Plus, they were interrupted during more than half of their 10.5-minute project segments.
 Could you imagine how frustrating and stressful the multitasking and interruptions must be?